robschaap242/electricai/README.md

 Hierarchical order

+1. Started order
-1. Picking a destination
+2. Picking a destination
-2. How you getting trhere
+3. How is customer getting there
-3. Where you staying
+4. Where are they staying
-4. How you getting around
+5. How will they getting around
-5. What do you do when you're there
+6. What do you do when you're there

 ## Application